Acon3078/pc-laptop-price-estimator/README.md

 **Solution**: This happens when the notebook can't find the `src/cleaning/` directory.
 The notebook now has improved path detection, but if you still get this error:

-1. **Make sure you're running the notebook from the project root or notebooks folder**
+1. **Make sure you're running the notebook from the project root**
-   - The notebook should be at: `notebooks/EDA_and_Cleaning.ipynb`
+   - The notebook should be at: `Model_Training.ipynb`
    - The src folder should be at: `src/cleaning/`

 2. **Check the current working directory**: